 Centers have historically been viewed as bullies in the paint – the ultimate paint beasts.
-That’s no longer always the case, but NBA 2K has made it possible to wind back the clock.
+That’s not always the case now, but NBA 2K has made it possible to wind back the clock.

 While the position is a far cry from what it used to be, there are still centers proficient in operating in the paint.
 These players aren’t necessarily traditional centers, but they’re still capable of getting the job done down low.

 As much as we would love to build a player like Shaquille O’Neal or Dwight Howard, though, we’re going to focus on stars who used to own the position with a little more finesse, like Hakeem Olajuwon.

 The best badges for a center in NBA 2K don’t focus only on one skill.
 Instead, they’re a mix of everything needed to get the job done underneath the basket.